lookit/lookit-docs/docs/source/researchers-getting-started.rst

 3. Implement your study on the staging server

-   - Follow these instructions to get access and log on
+   - Follow `these instructions <researchers-using-platform.html#logging-in>`_ to get access and log on
    - We'll give you access to a study called 'Example study' that you can play around with.
 Try participating in the original 'Example study' as a participant on the staging server, and check that you can see and approve your consent video in the Consent Manager.
    - Clone the example study so you have your own copy you can edit.
 Change its title to something like 'Smith getting started study.'
 Build preview dependencies for your study.
    - Try previewing your study to see what it's like.
 Make a minor change to the study JSON and preview again to see that you see it.